What is Risk Transfer?

 How does Risk Transfer Work?

-- The policyholder will need to make regular and periodic payments to the insurance company for ensuring that his or her insurance policy is not getting lapsed on account of the failure of making timely payments, i.e., premiums.
+- The policyholder will need to make regular and periodic payments to the insurance company to ensure that their insurance policy is not getting lapsed because of the failure to make timely payments, i.e., premiums.
 A policyholder might choose from various insurance policies offered by various companies.

 Risk Transfer Example

 A buys car insurance for $5,000, which is valid only for the physical damage of the same, and this insurance is right up to 31st December 2019.
 A had a car accident on 20th November 2019.
-His car suffers from severe physical damage, and the cost of repair of the same accounts to $5,050.
-A can claim a maximum of $5,000 from his insurance provider, and the rest cost will be solely borne by him.
+His car suffers from severe physical damage, and the repair cost of the same accounts for $5,050.
+A can claim a maximum of $5,000 from his insurance provider, and he will solely bear the rest cost.

 #1 – Insurance

 - In an insurance mechanism, an individual or company can purchase an insurance policy from the preferred insurance company and safeguard itself from the implications of financial risks in the future.

-- The policyholder will need to make timely payments or premiums to ensure that the undertaken insurance policy remains valid and does not fail on account of failure to make timely payments.
+- The policyholder will need to make timely payments or premiums to ensure that the undertaken insurance policy remains valid and does not fail because of failure to make timely payments.

 #2 – Derivatives

 #3 – Contracts with an Indemnification Clause

-Contracts with indemnification clauses are also used by an individual or an organization for risk transfers.
+Individuals or organizations also use contracts with indemnification clauses for risk transfers.
 Contracts with such a clause ensure the transfer of financial risks from the indemnitee to the Indemnitor.
 In such an arrangement, the future economic losses shall be borne by the Indemnitor.

 #4 – Outsourcing

-Outsourcing is a type of risk transfer where a process or a project is outsourced for transferring various kinds of risks from one party to another.
+Outsourcing is a type of risk transfer in which a process or project is outsourced to transfer various risks from one party to another.